Can you share a summary of child welfare consent decrees?

 - Jurisdictions that have exited consent decrees, where the case was dismissed, or where the case sunset.

-The information includes the name of the lawsuit, date the lawsuit was filed, date the consent decree was entered, summary of the case and reason for the class-action lawsuit, and an update on the case.
-The most current available information is provided, as well as a link to the monitoring reports.
+The information includes the name of the lawsuit, date the lawsuit was filed, date the consent decree or settlement agreement was entered, summary of the case and reason for the class-action lawsuit, and an update on the case.
+This summary contains publicly available information, as well as a link to the monitoring reports.
+The information is current as of April 2019 and is updated periodically to capture significant changes.

 Filing Date: December 1989